IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 - `state` defines if the service should be present or absent.
 - `description` is the description of the service.

-### Edit alm-example in the meta-operator CSV
+### Edit alm-example in the ODLM CSV

-Add the changes for operandrequest operandregistry and metaoperatorconfig in the [alm-example](https://github.com/IBM/meta-operator/blob/master/deploy/olm-catalog/meta-operator/0.0.1/meta-operator.v0.0.1.clusterserviceversion.yaml#L5)
+Add the changes for operandrequest operandregistry and operandconfig in the [alm-example](https://github.com/IBM/operand-deployment-lifecycle-manager/blob/1741453336631f1df9d3337ff507e10819458197/deploy/olm-catalog/operand-deployment-lifecycle-manager/0.0.1/operand-deployment-lifecycle-manager.v0.0.1.clusterserviceversion.yaml#L5)

 ## 3.Make a pull request to merge the changes